Email image popup

 You can now choose a starting price.
 And to do this, you’re probably starting to think about your business model.

-Don’t forget that a community platform like Mighty Networks gives you a lot of ways to charge: You can charge for community membership, subgroup membership, courses, events, or bundle all of these.
+Your platform should give you different ways to charge.
+You can charge for community membership, subgroup membership, courses, events, or bundle all of these.

 There are three key principles to keep in mind when choosing a starting price for your membership site: